Mortrack/Mortrack_ML_Library/README.md

 			NOTE: The available transformation functions for the deep learning methods are: 'sigmoid', 'relu', 'tanh', 'raiseTo2ndPower', 'raiseTo3rdPower', 'raiseTo4thPower', 'raiseTo5thPower', 'raiseTo6thPower', 'exponential'.

-## How to use this API?
+## How to use this Library?
-1. Download it either manually or through git in a terminal window on your computer and consider that it is recommended to pull from the master branch to get the latest stable version.
+1. Download it either manually or through git in a terminal window on your computer ($ git clone https://github.com/Mortrack/Mortrack_ML_Library.git) and it is highly recommended to use latest version from the master branch to get the latest stable version.
-2. Open the file named "main.py" located in the root directory of the pulled/downloaded files.
-It is recommended as a good practice to program and use this API through that file and follow the proposed machine learning programming framework.
+2. Open the file named "main.py" located in the root directory of the downloaded files.
+It is recommended as a good practice to program and use this Library through that file and follow the proposed machine learning programming framework, which is described with comments in such file.
-3. Once you have identified that this API contains the machine learning algorithm you wish to use, inspect the file named "MortrackML_Library.py" located in "/MortrackAPI/machineLearning/".
+3. Once you have identified that this Library contains the machine learning algorithm you wish to use, inspect the file named "MortrackML_Library.py" located in "/MortrackLibrary/machineLearning/".
-4. In that file, search for the class method that has the name of the algorithm you want to use and you will be able to identify a description of how to use it (advice: click the CTRL+F buttons to use the Find tool).
+4. In that file, search for the class method that has the name of the algorithm you want to use, which will provide a description of how to use (advice: click the CTRL+F buttons to use the Find tool).
 This will appear as a commented section just before the code of that method and there you you will also have at your disposal an example code.
-5. Use the code example as a reference to apply it according to your needs in the "main.py" file identified in step 2.
+5. Copy the code example as a reference and paste it in the "main.py" file (identified in step 2) to then edit it as your application requires.

-NOTE: As a bonus, this API also has some linear algebra mathematical tools that you can find in the file named "MortrackLinearAlgebraLibrary.py" located in "/MortrackAPI/linearAlgebra/".
-The documentation on how to use it is also in commented sections within the file just like in the machine learning library file (MortrackML_Library.py).
+NOTE: As a bonus, this Library also has some linear algebra mathematical tools that you can find in the file named "MortrackLinearAlgebraLibrary.py", which is located in "/MortrackLibrary/linearAlgebra/".
+The documentation on how to use them is also in commented sections within the file, just as explained for the machine learning library file (MortrackML_Library.py) in step 4.

 ### Simple and compact code example

-Code written into "main.py" file from the Mortrack ML API:
+Code written into "main.py" file from the Mortrack ML Library:

 ```python
 # ------------------------------- #